 To become a successful business analyst, you require a set of skills that suit the requirements of the role.
 Moreover, you need to be adaptable to the highly dynamic modern-day business environment.
 The following three skills define a good business analyst and you should be able to highlight these skills when you are on the job as well as at job interviews.

 1. Business Knowledge

-Other than having strong business acumen, you should have specific knowledge about the company for which you are working.
+Other than having strong business acumen, you should have specific knowledge about the company you are working for.
 For example, you have to understand the company’s culture, organisational structure, stakeholders, objectives and strategic direction.
-You also need specific industry knowledge such as the main competitors, customer segments, and government regulations.
+You also need specific industry knowledge such as the main competitors, customer segments and government regulations.
 Such familiarity informs the business analyst of relevant and reliable information for the development of business cases for future projects.
 Industry knowledge will also help you explain how external environmental factors affect business operations.

 2. Excellent Communication